royalapplications/docs/src/r2023/royalts/reference/organization/credential.md

 #### Algorithm

-Select which algorithm should be used to to generate the TOTP code.
+Select which algorithm should be used to generate the TOTP code.

 #### Code Length